Exponential Organizations, an eye opener (book review)

 - How can you build an ExO startup yourself, with these principles?

-- How could you apply the ExO principles to a mid-market company?
+- So how could you apply the ExO principles to a mid-market company?

 - How can you retrofit these ideas into large organizations?